After Lebanese Leader's TV Appearance, Doubts Grow About His Future — And Lebanon's

 If the interview was meant to end the rumors that Hariri is being coerced by Saudi Arabia, it didn't exactly work.

-At least five Lebanese television channels reportedly refused to broadcast the interview, saying it still wasn't clear if their prime minister could speak freely.
+At least five Lebanese television channels reportedly refused to broadcast the interview, saying it still wasn't clear whether their prime minister could speak freely.

-Maha Yahya, the director of the Middle East Center of the Carnegie Endowment for International Peace, says she believes Hariri's TV appearance may have been a way for him and the Saudis to save face in the wake of an international backlash.
+Maha Yahya, the director of the Middle East Center of the Carnegie Endowment for International Peace, says she believes Hariri's TV appearance may have been a way for him and the Saudis to save face in the international backlash.
 The United States, the U.K. and several European countries issued barely veiled rebukes of Saudi Arabia, as they called for stability in Lebanon.

 Yahya said these statements likely had an impact.

 "I suspect that this [statement by Hariri that he might return] is kind of a more honorable exit for everyone concerned," she said.
 "I think this kind of strong-arm tactic [by Saudi Arabia] obviously caused a lot of alarm, and that flies in the face of international norms.
-So, I suspect that this was [to] kind of soften the entire situation."
+So I suspect that this was [to] kind of soften the entire situation."

-The Saudis deny that they forced Hariri to resign, and say he came to Riyadh because of death threats he faced in Lebanon.
+The Saudis deny that they forced Hariri to resign and say he came to Riyadh because of death threats he faced in Lebanon.

-Mohammed Khalid Alyahya, a Saudi citizen and non-resident fellow at the Atlantic Council, said speculation about anything else is "ridiculous."
+Mohammed Khalid Alyahya, a Saudi citizen and nonresident fellow at the Atlantic Council, said speculation about anything else is "ridiculous."

 This week's events, he says, are Hariri's own chosen response to an escalating power struggle in the Middle East.
 He believes Hariri was emboldened to speak out against Hezbollah by the fact that the United States and Saudi Arabia have strengthened their position against Iran's involvement in conflicts in the region.